 ZYVOX for Oral Suspension is supplied as a powder/granule for constitution.
 Gently tap bottle to loosen powder.
 Add a total of 123 mL distilled water in two portions.
 After adding the first half, shake vigorously to wet all of the powder.
 Then add the second half of the water and shake vigorously to obtain a uniform suspension.
 After constitution, each 5 mL of the suspension contains 100 mg of linezolid.
 Before using, gently mix by inverting the bottle 3 to 5 times.
 Do not shake.
 Store constituted suspension at room temperature.
 Use within 21 days after constitution.

 ZYVOX I.V.
-Injection: 100-mL (200 mg linezolid) and 300-mL (600 mg linezolid) single-use, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
+Injection: 200 mg linezolid in 100mL (2 mg/mL) and 600 mg linezolid in 300mL (2 mg/mL) single-use, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
 The infusion bags and ports are latex-free.

 ZYVOX 600 mg Tablet: